samantarayprasantkumar/Project-Info-Spreading/README.md

 ## The Modell

-We want to implement a modell on how a (personal) information about a person X spreads in our social enviroment.
+We want to implement a modell on how a (personal) information about a person X spreads in a social enviroment.
-Our modell is based on statistical methods on hand, and data given from a network (e.g. facebook) on the other.
+Our modell is based on statistical methods on one hand, and data given from a network (e.g. facebook) on the other.
 We're going to consider paramenters like:

 Statistical parameter: